marcov64/Lsd/Readme.txt

 Please check LSD documentation using the menu Help at any time.
 The documentation includes from tutorials and a course on LSD to a complete manual covering all LSD details.

 For persisting problems email us: valente@ec.univaq.it or mcper@unicamp.br

-***********
-Legal stuff
-***********

-LSD is copyrighted by Marco Valente and is distributed according to the GNU General Public License.
-That is, as I understand it, you can use, modify and redistribute this code for free, as long as you maintain the same conditions.
-For legal conditions on gnuplot and the other software used see their legal notices

-Shortcut.exe 1.11 is copyrighted by Marty List, http://www.OptimumX.com
-SetFileIcon 0.1 is copyrighted by HAMSoft Engineering, http://hamsoftengineering.com Silk icon set 1.3 is copyrighted by Mark James, http://www.famfamfam.com/lab/icons/silk